 This guide is for History Day resources.
 It is just some examples to highlight the numerous resources we have.
-See specific groups under Demographic Groups page.
+See also specific groups under Demographic Groups page in the MAIN History Day Research guide.

 The United Nations defines Human Rights as: "Human rights are rights inherent to all human beings, regardless of race, sex, nationality, ethnicity, language, religion, or any other status.
 Human rights include the right to life and liberty, freedom from slavery and torture, freedom of opinion and expression, the right to work and education, and many more.
 Everyone is entitled to these rights, without discrimination."